DESIGNING THE RIGHT CORROSION CHAMBER ENVIRONMENT

 Floor & Structural Requirements

-• Nearby floor drain recommended for overflow, washdown, and maintenance
+- Nearby open floor drain recommended for overflow, washdown, and maintenance

 Location warning: Do not install corrosion chambers near, above, or below sensitive equipment areas such as server rooms, electrical rooms, clean rooms, or electronics/controls cabinets.
 Salt fog residue, condensate, and accidental leaks can migrate through floors, drains, or ventilation pathways and cause costly damage.